-- 18 If during a shoot-out competition, a defending goalkeeper / defending player is incapacitated: - a that goalkeeper / defending player may be replaced by another player from among the players listed on the Match Report for that particular match, except as excluded in this Appendix or unless suspended by an Umpire during the shoot-out competition; - b the replacement goalkeeper: - is allowed reasonable time to put on protective equipment similar to that which the incapacitated goalkeeper / defending player was wearing; - ii if this replacement is also nominated to take a shoot-out, this player is allowed reasonable time to take off his protective equipment to take his shoot-out and subsequently to put it on again. - 19 If during a shoot-out competition, an attacker is incapacitated, that attacker may be replaced by another player from among the players listed on the Match Report for that particular match, except as excluded above or unless suspended by an Umpire during the shoot-out competition. - 20 If an equal number of goals are scored after each team has taken five shoot-outs: - a a second series of five shoot-outs is taken with the same players, subject to the conditions specified in this Appendix; - b the sequence in which the attackers take the shoot-outs need not be the same as in the first series: - the team whose player took the first shoot-out in a series defends the first shoot-out of the next series: - d when one team has scored or been awarded one more goal than the opposing team after each team has taken the same number of shoot-outs, not necessarily being all five shoot-outs, that team is the winner. - 21 If an equal number of goals are scored after a second series of five shoot-outs, additional series of shoot-outs are taken with the same players subject to the conditions specified in this Appendix: - a the sequence in which the attackers take the shoot-outs need not be the same in any subsequent series; - b the team which starts each shoot-out series alternates for each series. - 22 Unless varied by this Appendix or Appendix 1, the Rules of Hockey apply during a shoot-out.
+- 17 If during a shoot-out competition, a defending goalkeeper / defending player is incapacitated: - a that goalkeeper / defending player may be replaced by another player from among the players listed on the Match Report for that particular match, except as excluded in this Appendix or unless suspended by an Umpire during the shoot-out competition; - b the replacement goalkeeper: - i is allowed reasonable time to put on protective equipment similar to that which the incapacitated goalkeeper / defending player was wearing; - ii if this replacement is also nominated to take a shoot-out, this player is allowed reasonable time to take off their protective equipment to take their shoot-out and subsequently to put it on again. - 18 If during a shoot-out competition, an attacker is incapacitated, that attacker may be replaced by another player from among the players listed on the Match Report for that particular match, except as excluded above or unless suspended by an Umpire during the shoot-out competition. - 19 Any replaced player (defender or attacker) takes no further part in the shoot-out competition. - 20 If an equal number of goals are scored after each team has taken five shoot-outs: - a a second series of five shoot-outs is taken with the same players, subject to the conditions specified in this Appendix; - b the sequence in which the attackers take the shoot-outs need not be the same as in the first series; - c the team whose player took the first shoot-out in a series defends the first shoot-out of the next series; - d when one team has scored or been awarded one more goal than the opposing team after each team has taken the same number of shoot-outs, not necessarily being all five shoot-outs, that team is the winner. - 21 If an equal number of goals are scored after a second series of five shoot-outs, additional series of shoot-outs are taken with the same players subject to the conditions specified in this Appendix: - a the sequence in which the attackers take the shoot-outs need not be the same in any subsequent series; - b the team which starts each shoot-out series alternates for each series. - 22 Unless varied by this Appendix or Appendix 1, the Rules of Hockey apply during a shoot-out.